BY KRISTYL JOYCE PASCUBILLO

 The event was attended by DOH-NCRO Local Health Support Division (LHSD) Chief Dr. Amelia Medina, DOH-DPCB NTP Manager Dr. Anna Marie Celina Garfin, BJMP Chief J/Dir.
 Deogracias Tapayan, Makati City Jail Superintendent Esmeralda Azucena and President of the Congressional Spouses Foundation Inc. (CSFI), Ms. Emelita Alvarez.
 Regional Director of DILG, Ma.
 Lourdes Agustin was represented by Mr. Jean Redi Briones, LGO Officer V. Dr. Frederick Frago and Dr. Jane Rivero attended in behalf of Makati CHO-OIC Dr. Bernard Sese.
 Some staff members of the LHSD Infectious Disease Cluster (IDC) and Makati City Jail, including the inmates themselves, were present to witness the kick-off activity.

 J/Supt.
 Esmeralda A. Azucena, warden of Makati City Jail, formally opened the program.
 As she discussed in her opening remarks, the project counts as the first in the history of the said facility.
-Services such as HIV Screening, chest X-ray screening, and random blood screening were made available to the inmates.
+Services such as HIV Screening, chest X-ray screening, and RBS were made available to the inmates.